DexterTaha/WRO-FE-2024-Mindcraft-International/docs/README.md

 ## Features:
 - Map Randomizer: Automatically generates randomized layouts for obstacles and scoring zones, preparing teams for a range of possible scenarios.
 - Score Calculator: Allows for quick, manual input of robot actions to calculate scores based on the competition's rules.
+- Responsive Design: Built with HTML, CSS, and JavaScript for a smooth and accessible experience across devices.